Terms of Reference

 The Committee takes a particularly active role in liaising with the Actuaries Without Borders (AWB) section:

-- Normally the IAA Nominations Committee appoints two members of the Committee or its Sub-committees to serve as IAA delegates to the AWB.
+- Normally the IAA Nominations Committee appoints two members of the Committee or its Task forces to serve as IAA delegates to the AWB.

 - The Committee looks to the AWB as a key supplier of resources for initiatives taken by the Committee in fulfilling its roles.

 - The AWB Executive Director serves as a liaison member of the Committee.
-The AWB Committee appoints a second liaison member to the Committee and a liaison member to each of its regional subcommittees.
+The AWB Committee appoints a second liaison member to the Committee and a liaison member to each of its regional task forces.

 - Through the liaison roles, the Committee ensures appropriate co-ordination and non-overlap of the activities and projects of the AWB with its own.

-The Committee will liaise with external stakeholders as required to undertake its role and activities.
+The Committee working jointly with Supranational Relationship managers and/or actuarial association, will liaise with external stakeholders as required to undertake its role and activities.

 Other operational matters: